samjaninf/OFN-User-Guide---Master/model-specific-setup-instructions.md

 Firstly, are you a **producer**?
 Do you make, brew, grow, bake or raise food?
 If yes, see the section:
 * ##### [Producers](#i-am-a-producer)

-If you aren't directly creating food, but may be selling, distributing or aggregating food, you are called a '**Hub**'.
+If not, you are called a '**Hub**', meaning that you aren't directly creating food, but may be selling, distributing or aggregating food.
 Follow on to the section:
 * ##### [Hubs](#i-am-a-hub)

 ### I am a Producer